TommyGymer/Flight-Sim/Analysis.md

 #### First steps
 - Find similar products
 - Build an application in C++ and OpenGL following tutorials to gain an understanding of the architecture
+- Document the architecture to begin work on the application

 ### Existing products and projects
 ---